bbenchoff/Dumb-Badge/README.md

 Features include:
 * **4" LCD with 800x480 resolution**
   * Display allows for a full 80x24 character display. *This is not a graphical display*.
+It will only display text characters.
   * Full color.
 All 256 of them.
 * Silicone membrane keyboard
   * Custom-desinged keyboard